-Here’s another easy to make plant-based, vegan recipe that packs a lot of nutrition for growing toddlers & everyone else in the family – Sweet Potato Kale Bean Patties!
+Here’s an easy to make plant-based, vegan recipe that packs a lot of nutrition for all – Sweet Potato Kale Bean Patties!
 These egg-free, dairy-free and nut-free plant-based patties can be combined with lettuce, tomato slices, bell pepper slices and condiments to make a tasty bean burger.
 Serve these alongside a salad and some baked sweet potato fries, and you’re all set!
-Adding sweet potato into the recipe gives the patties a nice moist interior, which contrasts well with their crispy exterior.
-These vegan bean patties can be made oil-free or gluten-free if desired.
-To make the recipe gluten-free, simply substitute the bread crumbs with oat flour or gluten-free cornflakes (ground or finely crushed).
-Rolling the formed patties in the cornflakes actually gives the final baked Sweet Potato Kale Bean Patties even more of a crunchy texture.
-Even though our family is not gluten-free, we enjoy making these bean patties with ground cornflakes sometimes just for a different feel and texture!
+Adding sweet potato into the recipe gives the patties a nice moist interior and these vegan bean patties can be made oil-free or gluten-free if desired.
 Jump to Recipe

 For young children, you could serve these as finger foods alongside cut up bits of fruits and vegetables, or dress these patties up by cutting pieces of bread into quarters and sandwiching the patties to make little sandwiches.
 These patties also freeze and thaw well, so get out the ingredients below and make a big batch for your family’s next meal!